diracdeltas/safebox/README.md

 ## Building

 To run locally without Sandstorm:

     $ curl https://install.meteor.com/ | sh
     $ meteor run

 To run with Sandstorm, follow the instructions at https://github.com/sandstorm-io/meteor-spk to download Sandstorm and meteor-spk.
 Run `meteor-spk build path/to/package.spk` to build the Sandstorm package.
 Then load the package into a Sandstorm instance after logging in - you can either [set up](https://github.com/sandstorm-io/sandstorm#installing-the-easy-way) a local instance or just use https://alpha.sandstorm.io.

-Caveat: Local instances that are running without HTTPS will not work in Chrome since WebCrypto access is considered a sensitive feature.
+*Caveat: Local instances that are running without HTTPS at an aliased URL like local.sandstorm.io will not work in Chrome since WebCrypto access is considered a sensitive feature.*

 ## License